The Beatles' recording sessions: Please Please Me album sessions

-On 11 February in Studio 2, the Beatles recorded almost the entirety of their debut album, Please Please Me, between 10 am and 10.45 pm.
+On 11 February in Studio 2, the Beatles recorded almost the entirety of their debut album, Please Please Me, between 10am and 10.45pm.
 They also recorded several takes of "Hold Me Tight".
 Although in 1963, the convention of destroying session tapes after the final mixes were made had mostly ceased, the session's takes of "Hold Me Tight" were destroyed, as the song was left unused until seven months later when they re-recorded it for their next album.
 On 20 February in Studio 1, Martin recorded overdubs for "Misery" and "Baby It's You".
 The album was edited and mixed on 25 February in Studio 1.
 The song "Seventeen" was later retitled "I Saw Her Standing There".